Family of 'Swat' Victim Sues Kansas Police, Lawmakers Propose 40-Year Jail Terms - Slashdot

 One lawmaker argues that the bill is necessary because under the current system if a person phones in a swat call, "there's really no consequence for his actions."

-The thing that actually does make a big difference is the certainty of punishment.
-If you think you can get away w

 Why only when there is a death?
-(Score:5, Insightful)
+(Score:4, Insightful)

 At the barest minimum, the swatter needs to pay the cost of the police action he caused, which will be probably a few thousand if not tens of thousands of dollars after the government accounting is done.